Quick Tips

 How to begin?
 Start with improvising.

 Improvisation is not only fun and creative, it’s a very important musical skill.
+Knowing how to improvise musically will help students connect to the piano on a deeper level.
 We want our piano students to be truly fluent in the language of music.
 Just like you wouldn’t consider yourself fluent in French unless you could have a spontaneous conversation in French, you wouldn’t be fluent in music unless you could spontaneously create your own music.

 Here are some ideas and activities to get kids to improvise: